Distant Object Localisation from Noisy Image Segmentation Sequences: Materials and Methods

-\paragraph{\textbf{Resampling}} took place after weighing each particle.
-The resampling was performed by using the weights as the probabilities of drawing the corresponding points from the set of particles.
+\paragraph{\textbf{Resampling}} We used the bootstrap implementation of the particle filter, meaning that the resampling was performed after each update step, by using the weights as the probabilities of drawing the corresponding points from the set of particles.
 The same number of particles as the previous set was drawn in this manner, resulting in a new set where the highest weighted particles were repeated multiple times.
 This resulting distribution was then used in the next prediction step, where particles were first updated randomly, effectively doing Gaussian kernel smoothing for the distribution, before projecting them again to the camera frame.
-For the study, we used the bootstrap version of the particle filter, due to better initial results, meaning that the resampling was done at every observation.
+We chose the bootstrap version of the particle filter due to better initial results.